lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_skills.md

     - Standard

 > <i class="fa fa-info-circle"></i> **Tip:** Make sure you allocate enough free language points in chargen to cover rating 3 (Fluent) in each starting language, otherwise the languages will count towards a character's Ability Point total.

+## Advantages

+Advantages are an optional part of the system.
+You can use them for things that aren't skills, but that you want people to pay points for in chargen - rank, resources, powers, etc.   You can configure the list of Advantages, specifying a name and description for each.

+    - name: Resources
+      desc: Wealth and other tangible possessions.
+    - name: Rank
+      desc: Rank or social status.

+### use_advantages

+You can disable Advantages entirely by setting `use_advantages` to false.
+This is the default setting.

+### advantages_blurb

+This is the instructional blurb used in the abilities screen and in chargen help.
+It supports markdown text.

 ## Removing an Ability